TheMariday/marimapper/README.md

 In a new folder, run `marimapper --backend fadecandy`

-and `fadecandy` to whatever backend you're using and use `--help` to show more options
+and change `fadecandy` to whatever backend you're using and use `--help` to show more options

 Set up your LEDs so most of them are in view and when you're ready, type `y` when prompted with `Start scan? [y/n]`